What's In My Camera bag

 Camera Rain Coat / Camera Bag Rain Cover - You never know when you will get caught in a downpour.
+I also carry a shower cap as that is sometimes easier to toss over my camera in a light rain.
 Other Standard Accessories - This includes camera batteries, charger, SD cards, cleaning kit, remote camera trigger, and lens hoods.

 Feisol CT-3442 Tripod - Great tripod particularly for the price.
-I love it as it packs down to 18.9 inches but extends to 54.3 inches and only weighs 2.5 pounds.
+I love it as it a sturdy tripod but it packs down to 18.9 inches and extends to 54.3 inches and only weighs 2.5 pounds.